THE PREMIER MARKETPLACE FOR REAL GEMS

 If that frustration gets the best of you, you could get lost or miss your flight.
 Pietersite metaphysical properties can help you overcome those negative feelings, then hone your attention onto what matters.

-Other emotional “storms” pietersite can help with include self-isolation or dependence in a toxic relationship.
+Other emotional “storms” pietersite can help you weather include self-isolation or dependence in a toxic relationship.
 This crystal can impart self-confidence and empowerment, helping you acknowledge that you control your destiny and deserve to be around people who love you.

 Chakra Healing